Samoan tropical moist forests: Flora

 Plant communities include lowland rain forest, which is the most extensive, with montane forests and cloud forests at higher elevations.
-There are smaller areas of montane scrub, Pandanus scrub, littoral (seashore) scrub, montane swamp forest, and summit scrub.
+There are smaller areas of montane scrub, pandanus scrub, littoral (seashore) scrub, montane swamp forest, and summit scrub.

+Lowland rainforest was once the largest plant community on the islands, although over 80% of it has been converted.
+Characteristic trees are Diospyros samoensis, Diospyros foliosa, Calophyllum inophyllum, Didymocheton alliaceus, Didymocheton gaudichaudianus, Pometia pinnata, Planchonella torricellensis, Myristica fatua, and species of Syzygium.
+Fagraea berteroana, Glochidion ramiflorum, Lepidocupania brackenridgei, and Morinda citrifolia grow on rocky lowland lava flows.

+Montane rain forest grows on lower mountain slopes, which have a cooler and wetter climate than the lowlands.
+Didymocheton huntii is the dominant canopy tree, with Pterophylla samoensis, Canarium harveyi, Rhus taitensis, and species of Syzygium and Astronidium.
+Morinda citrifolia, Metrosideros vitiensis, and Pterophylla samoensis grow on upland lava flows.

+Cloud forest forms on higher mountain slopes with almost continuous cloud cover and high rainfall above 650 meters elevation.
+Typical cloud forest trees are Polyscias pleiosperma, Pterophylla samoensis, Didymocheton huntii, and Coprosma savaiiensis.
+Tree ferns (Cyathea spp.), the fern Dicranopteris linearis, and the climber Freycinetia storckii grow in the forest understory.

+Low scrubby plants, including the Samoan endemics Vaccinium whitmeei, Spiraeanthemum samoense, and Coprosma strigulosa, grow on the highest-elevation lava flows.

 The Central Savai'i Rainforest, comprising an area of 727 km2 on the island of Savai'i in the Samoan Islands, is the largest continuous patch of rainforest in Polynesia.
 The area contains more than 100 volcanic craters including recent lava flows.
-The rainforest spans the inland region of the island and contains most of Samoa's endemic native species, many of which are threatened or near extinction.
+The rainforest spans the inland region of the island, and includes montane forest and cloud forest which contain most of Samoa's endemic native species, many of which are threatened or near extinction.
+The endemic shrub Metrosideros gregoryi is known only from Matavanu crater on Savai'i.

+Littoral or coastal strand plant communities include trees and shrubs like Scaevola taccada, Pandanus tectorius, Barringtonia asiatica, Calophyllum inophyllum, Pisonia grandis, and coconut palm (Cocos nucifera) which are widespread along seacoasts in the Indo-Pacific region.

 Fauna

 Endemic birds include the rare and unusual tooth-billed pigeon (Didinculus strigirostris), known locally as manumea and Samoa's national bird, and other birds such as the maomao honeyeater (Gymnomyza samoensis).
 The Samoan white-eye (Zosterops samoensis) and Samoan moorhen (Gallinula pacifica) are both endemic to Savai'i.
 The Samoan moorhen was last recorded in 1873 with possible sightings in 1984 at the upland forests and at Mount Silisili in 2003.